Synthetic Data for Robust Stroke Segmentation: Experiments

-Models were validated on a number of datasets.
-We assessed the models' in-domain performance on the hold-out test set for the \textbf{ATLAS} dataset (131 subjects, 1mm isotropic MPRAGE) for in-domain evaluation.
-For assessing OOD robustness, we use the \textbf{ISLES 2015} dataset \citep{Maier2017} (N=28 subjects, multi-modal MRI), the \textbf{ARC} dataset \citep{Gibson2024TheRepository,Johnson2024ProgressiveStroke} (N=229 subjects with T2 images, N=202 with T1, and N=85 with FLAIR) and a private dataset of N=263 subjects with combinations of T2 and FLAIR images resliced to 2mm isotropic and spatially normalised to the MNI template, referred to in this work as \textbf{PLORAS} \citep{Price2010PredictingSystem}.
-The ISLES and PLORAS datasets also exhibit an additional domain shift due to the presence of acute pathology instead of chronic.
-This PLORAS dataset is distinct to the chronic MPRAGE cohort described in Section \ref{sec:methods-pseudo}.
+Models were validated on four stroke-lesion datasets.
+We assessed the models' in-domain performance on the hold-out test set for the \textbf{ATLAS} dataset (131 subjects, 1~mm isotropic MPRAGE).
+Out-of-domain (OOD) robustness was evaluated on three additional cohorts: the \textbf{ISLES 2015} dataset \citep{Maier2017} (\textit{N}=28 subjects with skull-stripped T1w/T2w/FLAIR/DWI), the \textbf{ARC} dataset \citep{Gibson2024TheRepository,Johnson2024ProgressiveStroke} (\textit{N}=229 T2w,\;202 T1w,\;85 FLAIR; \textit{N}=84 subjects have all three), and the hospital scans from 661 acute-stroke patients in PLORAS Sample 2 (\textit{N}=106 T2w,\;300 FLAIR,\;255 CT), collectively referred to as \textbf{PLORAS} \citep{Price2010PredictingSystem}.
+ISLES and PLORAS also introduce an acute-versus-chronic shift.
+There is no overlap in patients between the PLORAS hospital scans (acute) and the PLORAS MPRAGE cohort described in Section \ref{sec:methods-pseudo}.

-At test-time, images are loaded, oriented to RAS, resliced to 1~mm slice thickness, histogram normalised and images z-scored to a zero mean and unit standard deviation.
-Sliding-window inference was performed using a patch size of $192\times192\times192$, using patches with a 50\% overlap and a Gaussian weighting with $\sigma=0.125$ when combining patches.
-Test-time augmentation was additionally performed (denoted in results as \textbf{TTA}) by averaging logits across all possible combinations of flips in the x, y and z axes.
-Predicted logits were then resliced to the original input image and a softmax applied to derive posterior probabilities.
-An argmax was then used to derive a binary lesion map.
-TTA is a popular heuristic method for increasing model robustness at test-time \citep{Wang_2019}.

-\textbf{Multi-modal ensembling:} In addition to per-modality evaluation, we provide results of ensembles of per-modality predictions to better represent how such a model may be used in practice.
-Logits were averaged first across all modalities before taking the softmax and post-processing as stated previously.
-Ensemble results are reported for ISLES 2015 and ARC datasets.
+For PLORAS, images are resampled from the original 2~mm isotropic resolution to 1~mm to maintain a single preprocessing pipeline, acknowledging that this constitutes a second resampling step.